paceko/hackbright-intro-lists-and-io/list-exercises.md

 ### How would I access the element at index 3?

-- Your answer here (remember to commit after editing this line to contain your answer!)
+- mylist [3] (remember to commit after editing this line to contain your answer!)

 ### What would I get if I did my_list[1]?

-- Your answer here (remember to commit after editing this line to contain your answer!)
+- 2 (remember to commit after editing this line to contain your answer!)

 ### What are three ways I could access the last element of the list?
 *(HINT: Look up the len method for Python lists.)*

+- mylist [4]
+- mylist [-1]
+- mylist [ len (mylist) -1 ]

-- Your answer here (remember to commit after editing this line to contain your answer!)
+- (remember to commit after editing this line to contain your answer!)

 ### How would I find the length of the list?